AdguardTeam/AdguardFilters/CONTRIBUTING.md

 1. Install [Visual Studio Code](https://code.visualstudio.com/download) with the ["Adblock" syntax plugin](https://marketplace.visualstudio.com/items?itemName=adguard.adblock).
 2. [Clone](https://docs.github.com/repositories/creating-and-managing-repositories/cloning-a-repository#cloning-a-repository) (or fork and clone) this repo.
 3. Make your changes and commit them.
-4. Every commit needs to be linked to an issue.
-The commit message should look like the example below.
-This way the issue will be closed automatically once this commit lands in the `master` branch.
+4. Each commit should be linked to an issue.
+The commit message should look like the examples below.
+That way, the issue will be closed automatically once the commit is merged into the `master` branch.
    * `Fix #123 site` where `123` is the issue number and `site` - website from the issue.
    * `Fix #123 comment` where `comment` is your comment for additional fixes in the pull request.